wolfcatworkshop/code-sketchbook/index.md

 [sketch](./makevember/day-10/)

 This sketch creates a sort of halftone effect using crosses.
-The crosses are drawn on a grid where every row is offset from the previous one and a line of symmetry through the center.
+The crosses are drawn on a grid where every row is offset from the previous one and there is a line of symmetry through the center of the canvas.
 I'm using perlin noise to change the cross sizes to give them a smooth transition.
 Unfortunately the SVG library seems to take a fair ammount of resources so I didn't animate the transition, but it's quite amusing if you wanna give it a try.

 I don't think this piece of paper was very interesting but it might have its uses designing speaker grills: